xdy/xdy-pf2e-workbench/README.md

       the "PF2e Workbench Items" compendium instead.
     * Option to apply Encumbered condition automatically based on current bulk when bulk changes.
 Note: Uses the system code which considers 5 bulk + 9 light to not exceed 5 bulk.
+    * Several deprecated 'Condition for (n) (timeperiod)s' effects as that is better handled by the Condition Manager macro found in the 'Symon-provided Macros' compendium.

 ## Installation